kayan9896/webfinal/README.md

+We first work on different branches:
 Arghavan Ayoughi iteration1
 Meixuan Chen MC\
 Xiaoyang Zhao kayan9896\

+Then we connect backend and frontend in branch iteration1 and make updates for iteration2 in branch iteration1 then we merge iteration1 into main

 We did not merge our branches to the main and we deployed the client and the server separately.
 We can achieve CRUD for games editing on the server side and the users do not have access to this.
 We will also add CRUD on the client side for posting comments after we finish the users and login pages.

 # webfinal